USNS 2nd Lt. John P. Bobo: Design

-A total of 5 39 ton cranes are used to move cargo, situated with two double cranes at midship and a single forward.
+A total of five 39-ton cranes are used to move cargo, situated with two double cranes at midship and a single forward.
 One helicopter platform is located aft, rated to land up to a CH-53E helicopter.

 Service history

 USNS 2nd Lt.
 John P. Bobo was chartered by the US Military Sealift Command on 14 February 1985 after completion.
 As it was not a commissioned ship, it was designated with the civilian prefix of M/V, motor vessel, not the military prefix of USNS, or United States Naval Ship.
 Unlike her four other sister ships at Guam, she is stationed in Europe for her career.

 On 16 January 2007 the US Navy officially purchased the ship, designating her USNS.

 In Europe, she was assigned to the Maritime Prepositioning Force (MPF) with Maritime Prepositioning Ship Squadron One where she served as its last flagship until its dissolution on 28 September 2012.
 The propose of the MPF is to strategically place supply ships in key parts of the world where the supplies onboard would be readily available in the event of a crisis.

+On 17 April 2024, the USNS 2nd LT John P. Bobo, en route to the eastern Mediterranean to help the US military set up a pier for aid to Gaza had to turn back last week after experiencing a fire, a Navy spokesperson told CNN.
+It is not clear how the delay will affect the construction of the floating pier and causeway, which the Pentagon has said is expected to be operational by late April or early May.

+On November 1, 2024, the vessel arrived at the James River Reserve Fleet.
+On November 8, 2024, the ship was downgraded to non-retention status.
+As of August 11, 2025, the vessel has arrived in the port of Brownsville, Texas for scrapping.